karatelabs/karate/README.md

 | Case Insensitive Comparison | `function(a, b){ return a.equalsIgnoreCase(b) }`
 | Sleep or Wait for `pause` milliseconds | `function(pause){ java.lang.Thread.sleep(pause) }`

 The first three are good enough for random string generation for most situations.
+Note that if you need to do a lot of case-insensitive string checks, [`karate.lowerCase()`](#karate-lowercase) is what you are looking for.

 ## GraphQL / RegEx replacement example
 As a demonstration of Karate's power and flexibility, here is an example that reads a GraphQL string (which could be from a file) and manipulates it to build custom dynamic queries and filter criteria.